 Once the documents have been served by Southwest Collections, they must be returned to the Family Court to be filed.
 This means they are processed and lodged alongside any other corresponding documentation that may be required for the hearing.

-- If the case pertains to a divorce, once the documents have been served, the affidavit sworn and returned to you with the signed acknowledgement of service and our report, you (the applicant) must first fill out and have sworn/affirmed by a Justice of the Peace an affidavit of proof of signature.
+- If the case pertains to a divorce, once the documents have been served, the affidavit is sworn and returned to you with the signed acknowledgment of service and our report, you (the applicant) must first fill out and have sworn/affirmed by a Justice of the Peace an affidavit of proof of signature.

 - Once this has been sworn/affirmed you must attach a copy of the acknowledgment of service to this form.

-- You must then attach the original affidavit of service and original acknowledgement of service to one another.
+- You must then attach the original affidavit of service and original acknowledgment of service to one another.
 These forms are then to be placed into an envelope and lodged with the court, by post or in person.

-- It is your responsibility to ensure the documents have been received by the court, and to find out whether all information is correct and if you to supply any further documentation.
+- It is your responsibility to ensure the documents have been received by the court and to find out whether all information is correct and if you to supply any further documentation.